Capitophorus van der Goot

 Capitophorus elaeagni (del Guercio)

 This aphid is widespread in North America, and especially common everywhere I have lived in recent years due to the ubiquity of its primary host, Elaeagnus angustifolia (a.k.a.
 Russian olive), which is common in the arid interior west, growing along natural and artificial waterways.
-Consequently, I have many photos and specimens, the hope usually being that the specimens will turn out to be something less common that will shed light on the questions I have about Capitophorus taxonomy.
+Consequently, I have many photos and specimens, the hope usually being that the specimens will turn out to be something less common that will shed light on the questions I have about Capitophorus taxonomy (see above).
 Inevitably, almost all collections turn out to be the easily recognized C. elaeagni.
 This species migrates to thistles and related plants and is very common on various Cirsium species including Cirsium arvense (Canada thistle).

 Capitophorus hippophaes (Walker)